volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-The only difference is that in the "false" branch, **being** is of a **Dog | Cat** type, but fortunately both of them contain **voice()** method, so no error is shown when we call it.
+The only difference is that in the "false" branch, **being** is of a **Dog | Cat** type, but fortunately both contain the **voice()** method, so no error is shown when we call it.

-In the world, where cats can not speak, we would have received an error, since we may have called not existing method:
+In the world where cats can not talk, we would have gotten an error because we may have called a non-existent method:

 ```typescript
 // ...